daily-source/xthon-core-temp/README.md

 Vue-powered standalone and library that can be used to power sites like Volunteerathon, GiveItUpForGood, RideForGood, etc.

+## Guidelines for development

+[Please refer to the *wiki* tab on this repository](https://github.com/dailysourceorg/xthon-core/wiki) to see the general guidelines for developing components on this repository.

 ## Tag version

 If there are changes to the package.json file in the library, these need to be reflected in the parent.
 Bump the version in the library following (https://semver.org/)[https://semver.org/] guidelines, commit and push to the remote.
 After that, create a tag and push it to the remote: